 Dear Sndsky,

-You have already received good inputs from others i would like to add a little further.
-The employees who have started underperforming should be put in counselling sessions to come out of the underperforming mentality.
-Alongwith this coaching and mentoring would also help a lot to improve behaviours.
+You have already received good inputs from others.
+I would like to add a little further.
+The employees who have started underperforming should be put in counseling sessions to come out of the underperforming mentality.
+Along with this, coaching and mentoring would also help a lot to improve behaviors.

-When the performing employee starts under performing put them on Performance Enhancement Plan.
+When a performing employee starts underperforming, put them on a Performance Enhancement Plan.

 Hope this helps.